Loss And Adoption.

 No one had spoken of death, and like most children, I found it hard to understand, and harder still to articulate my thoughts in a straight line.
 The finality of death frightened me terribly but it felt ambiguous too – where did people go to die, and where are they now?
 More perturbing, a different sort of death had occurred in my own life a few years before.
 The death of self and all I once represented, a life rubbed out on page, in name and in family – so a new mother could come along and slip into a hole shaped by loss, dusting me down to make me bright and brand new.

-My nan leaving was an unexpected ending I’d not been prepared for.
+My nan leaving was an ending i’d not been prepared for.
 As an adult, I’ve always thought life grows in size comparative to how much we love and who we share our lives with – and similarly shrinks in its dimensions if these connections are lost or do not exist to begin with.
 I felt lost after nan died, alone, desperate, unbelievably sad, almost like the lifeline I’d used to anchor myself to life had been aggressively pulled away and now all I could do was float aimlessly and wait for the tide to change.

 I struggled to form an attachment to my adoptive parents – primarily because we were simply a bad fit.
 Some of this is generational and perfectly normal – they were practical natured, stoic, not prone to emotion, but running alongside this, a sort of antagonism existed, an unspoken anger, a poker hot feeling of betrayal for how I had failed to assimilate into their family and adopt those traits which would have helped us all fit together just a tiny bit better.